 The above described proceedings are continuing with respect to the other parties involved.
 On May 20, 2021, a U.S. District Court Magistrate Judge issued a report and recommendation that the above action should be permitted to proceed against 16 refined coal defendants named in the action directly involved in the refined coal program and operations, and be dismissed against 12 other defendants, primarily affiliated entities of the refined coal operators.
 Such report was issued in connection with certain motions to dismiss filed by the refined coal defendants.
-In September 2021, such report and recommendation was approved by the District Judge for the United States District Court for the District of Delaware.
+In September 2021, the Company received approval from the District Judge of the U.S. District Court in Delaware of the adoption of this report and recommendation of the Magistrate Judge to allow the Company to proceed with litigation claims against certain refined coal entities.